 When he returned to the U.S., he knew he had to build programs that would engage urban youth in a more profound way.
-But he didn’t feel qualified to develop programming for inner-city kids because he came from a small town in Michigan, so he moved into a half-boarded up brownstone in Harlem.
+But he didn’t feel qualified to develop programming for urban youth because he came from a small town in Michigan, so he moved into a half-boarded up brownstone in Harlem.
 Jim spent three years living in what the New York Times called the worst drug trafficking neighborhood in the city.
 There he learned that urban youth don’t want to escape their inner-city environments; they want to transform them.

 Below: (Left) A dedicated volunteer to the Misomali school project, Andrew Gatoma (left with his two sons), lost his wife while building the school and soon succumbed to the disease himself.
 (Right) The Harlem brownstone, on the corner of 140th and Hamilton Place, where Jim lived.
-Jim moved to Harlem in 1997 to develop programs that would engage inner-city students.
+Jim moved to Harlem in 1997 to develop programs that would engage urban students.
 Photos by Jim Ziolkowski.

 More than two decades later, buildOn’s afterschool program has transformed the lives of tens-of-thousands of youth by empowering them through service and education.
 In 2012, Jim returned to Misomali.
 Since the completion of their first school, the village has constructed four more on their own.
 Now instead of 150 kids, there are more than 1,000 kids attending school: 533 of them are girls, and four of the five chiefs from that region are women.
 The prominence of girls and women in this community is a direct result of their investment in education.